 Houston, Texas 77056

-However, it is very convenient to hotel accomodations - the center is adjacent to two hotels and across the street from three more luxury-class hotels.
-Since the Houston classes are limited to just 10 participants, we are unable to offer any hotel discounts.
+It is very convenient to hotel accommodations and is adjacent to two hotels and across the street from three more luxury-class hotels.
+Regretfully, we are unable to offer any hotel discounts.

 We will provide visa letters but only after we have received your registration information and full tuition payment.
-If the visa is denied, you will receive a refund of the tuition in accordance with our refund policy.
+If the visa is denied, you are eligible to receive a refund of the tuition in accordance with our refund policy.
+However, you must send us a copy of the letter or email from the embassy or consulate that has declined the visa in order to receive the refund.
+We do contact the embassy/consulate to confirm rejection of the visa application.
 There are no exceptions.